 Strong in his faith and dedicated to his family, he was a loving husband, father, grandfather, and friend who was committed to sharing Jesus with all who would listen.
 He loved learning, reading, bible study, sports, and great music.
 He would immerse himself in the passions of his family.
 His warm smile, joyful demeanor, and family’s faith are his legacy.
 A faithful servant, he is now in the presence of his Savior.

-A Graveside service to celebrate his life will take place at 12pm, on Friday, October 3, 2025, at Flanner Buchanan – Oaklawn Memorial Gardens (9700 Allisonville Rd., Indianapolis, IN 46250).
+A graveside service to celebrate his life will take place at 12pm, on Friday, October 3, 2025, at Flanner Buchanan – Oaklawn Memorial Gardens (9700 Allisonville Rd., Indianapolis, IN 46250).

 Oaklawn Memorial Gardens Cemetery